Product Redesign: Reasons, Benefits, and Process

 When the concept is finalized, we're talking design.
 Low-fidelity sketches or wireframes can be a good start.
 Designers visualize their ideas using product prototyping and other means.

 The UX redesign procedure is similar to the one that took place during the initial product design: brainstorming, discussing the options, gathering feedback, and iterating.
 Usability testing and other methods may also be applied for more precise decision-making.
 The prototypes could be changed and tested multiple times before they are passed to the developers.
+Part of this prototyping process may involve creating preview videos to help communicate the redesign vision.
+Some designers find free video mockup generator tools helpful for quickly making these kinds of demo videos, to gather feedback from users on the proposed changes before finalizing the designs.

 Step 6.
 Develop the Designs and Handle Marketing